-Mr. Corsell is Managing Partner of Twenty First Century Utilities, an investment firm dedicated to acquiring and transforming regulated electric utilities.
-He is also Chairman of GridPoint, which he founded in 2003 and led as CEO until 2010.
-Mr. Corsell is an entrepreneur and investor known for successfully bringing emerging technologies to market.
+Peter Corsell is an investor and entrepreneur known for successfully bringing emerging technologies to market.
 MIT’s Technology Review recognized him as one of the world’s top innovators under age 35, the World Economic Forum named him a Young Global Leader, and the National Association of Corporate Directors included him on its inaugural list of leading directors under 40.

-Earlier in his career, Mr. Corsell served in the Central Intelligence Agency and with the U.S. Department of State in Havana, Cuba.
+Earlier in his career, Corsell served with the Central Intelligence Agency and with the U.S. Department of State in Havana, Cuba.
 He holds a BSFS degree from the Edmund A. Walsh School of Foreign Service at Georgetown University.